 - Classic Chocolate Pots de Crème is baked in little lidded porcelain cups, but ramekins or oven proof glass jars work just as well.
 You’ll need four, 8oz baking vessels.
 I like glass jars but have also used ramekins.

-- It’s super important for proper mouth feel, and silky smooth texture to bring the little pots out of the refrigerator at least 30 minutes before enjoying.
+- For proper mouth feel, and silky smooth texture, bring the little pots out of the refrigerator at least 30 minutes before enjoying.
 One hour, if you can.

 Ingredients